 Assigns students to local medical facilities for clinical education, providing them an opportunity to apply knowledge and skills learned in SON 1100C (Practical Aspects of Sonography) and SON 2111C (Abdominal Sonography) and to acquire other skills necessary to the profession of diagnostic medical sonography.
-(Prerequisite: SON 1100C)
+Prerequisite: SON 1100C other skills necessary to the profession of diagnostic medical sonography.
+Prerequisite: SON 1804